June 2020 FOMC Meeting

 Asset Allocation Consequences

-Our current dynamic assessment revolves around three risk factors:
+With this in mind, our current dynamic assessment articulates around three risk factors:

 This document is provided to you on a confidential basis and must not be distributed, published, reproduced or disclosed, in whole or part, to any other person.

 The information and data presented in this document may discuss general market activity or industry trends but is not intended to be relied upon as a forecast, research or investment advice.
 It is not a financial promotion and represents no offer, solicitation or recommendation of any kind, to invest in the strategies or in the investment vehicles it refers to.
 Some of the investment strategies described or alluded to herein may be construed as high risk and not readily realisable investments, which may experience substantial and sudden losses including total loss of investment.